ironmarcus/ironmarcus.github.io/_posts/2021-8-6-Second-Blog-Post.md

 From here, find the terminal tab and run the following commands to add your new files to the Github repository:

+`git add -A` - Add the changed files

+`git commit -m "Whatever message you want to put in here"` - Commit the changed files

+`git push` - Push the changed files onto Github.

 # Writing a Dockerfile for a R shiny application